Topical Collagen and the Limits of Skincare

 You’ll often see claims that hydrolyzed collagen penetrates better because it’s broken down into smaller fragments.

-It’s true that hydrolyzed collagen has a lower molecular weight, but even then, penetration into the dermis remains extremely limited.
 These smaller fragments may interact with the skin’s surface or contribute to hydration, but they do not rebuild collagen structures inside the skin.

 This distinction is important, because “smaller” does not automatically mean “able to reach the dermis.”